Bronson Gengezha

-As a child, Gengezha played with stones on the floor of his father's workshops, but it was not until 1998 that he began sculpting and hone his artistic vision under the tutelage of his father.
+As a child, Gengezha played with stones on the floor of his father's workshops, but it was not until 1998 that he began sculpting and honing his artistic vision under the tutelage of his father.
 Gengezha's inherent creativity is evident in the skill, originality and attention to detail, which is characteristic of his work.
 He credits Chituwa Jemali and Dominic Benhura as largely influential in his decision to maintain a unique and distinctive style of Shona art.
 Gengezha has collaborated with many noted Zimbabwean sculptors through his connection to Chapungu Sculpture Park.
-Bronson Gengezha is most often inspired by nature, everyday life in Zimbabwe, and the bonds of family.
-Gengezha's pieces can be found in galleries and private collections throughout Germany, Canada, Australia, Holland, Japan, South Africa, and the United States.
+Gengezha is most often inspired by nature, everyday life in Zimbabwe, and the bonds of family.
+Gengezha's pieces can be found in galleries and private collections throughout Germany, Canada, Australia, the Netherlands, Japan, South Africa, and the United States.
 He continues to be recognized for his work with Kwekwe serpentine and lepidolite.